HoshiHamza/Vehicle-Traffic-Analysis/README.md

 This will generate .flo files for all the frames which will be further used in vehicle velocity part

+Before moving to this section you need to run lin_inter.py on your system.
+This will not work on google colab as it does not suppost the click event on immages.
+You need to manually mark the two lines on the road representing same actual length in meters, and 4 corners representing the road.
+This will generate text file which will be further used in Vehicle Velocity.

 ## Vehicle Velocity
 Go to Vehicle Velocity Section, you need to set the path to the directories in the top cell of this section.